Astrophotography in the changes of time - M57 and M51 once and now!

 ...and 2003!

-There are really 19 years between these pictures of the Ring Nebula!
+There are really 22 years between all of these pictures of the Ring Nebula!
 I grubbed in my archive and found the first image I've done with the Bismarck Telescope in January 1986.
-The right image is also taken with Bismarck with state of the art technology.
+The right image of the row above is also taken with Bismarck with more state of the art technology.
 The 5 megapixel Casio digicam borrowed from the Wendelstein came to use.
 This image is made from 8 stacked images everyone with an exposure time of 60 secs.
 Additional to these images a dark image for reduction during stacking was taken.
 For stacking the program Giotto from Georg Dittie was used.
 The image in the middle is new and was done with the Canon Ixus 430 camera.
-55 15sec exposures were added, a dark frame was also used.
-The images were stacked by using the program RegiStax .
+55 15sec exposures were added a dark frame was also used.
+The images have been stacked by using the program RegiStax .

 Messier 51 historic: